 17. Golden Border Retriever

-Parent: Golden Retriever x Border Collie mix
+Parent: Golden Retriever x BC mix

 The parent breeds of this hybrid contrast a lot in temperament and personality.
-The Border Collie is a devoted worker, while the Golden Retriever is a fun and easy-going breed.
+The Border Collie is a loyal worker, while the Golden Retriever is a fun and easy-going breed.
 The hybrid strikes the perfect balance.

 RECOMMENDED: 35 Golden Retriever Mixed Dogs